Thomascountz/thomascountz/_posts/2018-07-11-ownership-in-rust-part-2.md

 # Dangling References

-One last thing, when passing references, there is another condition what can cause bugs called _dangling references_.
+One last thing, when passing references, there is another condition that can cause bugs called _dangling references_.

 Dangling references are pointers to data that has been deallocated, for example: